The Honors Program Office is open from 8:30am-5:00pm, Monday through Friday.

 Lauren Pouchak, Senior Associate Director

 Lauren Pouchak is a Senior Associate Director for the Honors Program.
 Lauren specializes in upper-class advising including assisting students with strategies for applying for Fellowships and Scholarships as well as global opportunities, in addition to managing the Honors Program global education initiatives, the Honors First Year Experience, and the campus-wide First Pages initiative.
 She received her undergraduate degree in Human Biology from the State University of New York at Albany.
 Lauren also has a Masters Degree in Education from Lynchburg College and a Masters of Public Administration from Northeastern University.
 She is currently working on her Doctorate of Education at Northeastern University and plans to study the impact of short-term study abroad on First Year students.
-Lauren is entering her eleventh year as part of the Honors Program.
+Lauren is entering her thirteenth year as part of the Honors Program.

 Sheryl O’Brien is a Senior Associate Director for the Honors Program.
 Sheryl oversees all of the advising for the program and specializes in advising students for Honors in the Discipline.
 Sheryl also works closely with Undergraduate Admissions, helps to advise the Honors Ambassadors and works with Residential Life in coordinating the Living Learning Community.
 She also works with the new Sophomore Year Experience for Honors.
 She received her undergraduate degree in Journalism from the University of Maine.
 She also has a Masters of Education, specializing in Higher Education Administration, from the University of Maine and is currently working on her Doctorate of Education at Northeastern University.
-Sheryl has been with the Honors Program for seven years, and at NU for twelve.
+Sheryl has been with the Honors Program for nine years, and at NU for fourteen.

 Colleen Cronin, Assistant Director